 As well as simplified accounting, a sole trader has fewer statutory filing responsibilities than a limited company.
 There’s no need to file a confirmation statement, and a whole host of Companies House forms that a limited company may need to file are irrelevant to a sole trader.
 There’s no need for forms for things like

 Fewer statutory obligations mean less contact with regulatory bodies and, important for many, less paperwork.
 In particular, a sole trader is not required to maintain the suite of statutory registers that a limited company must keep.

 7 Tax allowances on business assets and expenses

-If you need to buy equipment to operate your business, such as IT equipment, tools and machinery, vehicles or office furniture, you may be able to claim capital allowances (effectively a form of tax relief) on these purchases.
+If you need to buy equipment to operate your business, you may be able to claim capital allowances (effectively a form of tax relief) on these purchases.
+It covers things such as IT equipment, tools and machinery, vehicles and office furniture.
 Other expenses incurred in the course of the business may also be tax relievable.

 However, while these allowances may be useful, they should be set against the many tax advantages that operating the business as a limited company may confer.

 As a sole trader you retain all the profits from the business, rather than having to share them with other shareholders (or leave profits in the business).
 Many sole traders choose not to employ anyone, which can keep costs low and maximise profits available to them.

 As well as profit retention, sole traders may also retain personal ownership of assets used in the business.